Your Support Matters

 Pamela is grateful for the scholarship that makes it all possible.
 Now, she’s well on her way to a better life for her family — and a chance to benefit her community.
 “This scholarship will help my dreams of earning my degree and becoming an attorney come true.
 It also lets me be a positive role model for my daughter and instill in her the importance of a good education.”

-Learn more about the impact of giving on students at St. Edward’s:
+Learn more about the impact of your gift.

 Read issues of St. Edward’s University Magazine, the President’s Report, E-News for Parents, Directions and others.